 “He has an inner ear disorder,” Agnes lied snakily.

 Just then, a large bird smashed through the picture window!
 Agnes and Eve jumped and ran to see about the poor bird.
-When they got close, it was apparent that the bird was one of those fake owls that people put on their roofs to scare aware pigeons.
+When they got close, it was apparent that the bird was one of those fake owls that people put on their roofs to scare away pigeons.

 “Why, it’s nothing but a decoy!” exclaimed Eve.
 “I wonder who would throw such a thing through our window!”